2020 year in review

 positive not negative news.

-There were a total of six software releases in 2020, which was fewer than the previous year, but arguable contained more interesting improvements.
+There were a total of six software releases in 2020, which was fewer than the previous year, but arguably contained more interesting improvements.

 Bzzt!
 Image Editor was re-engineered to use the new async/await feature introduced in Microsoft .NET Framework 4.5, which has made it much faster and more responsive.
 NET 4.5 has actually been around since 2012, but it doesn’t support Windows XP and SingularLabs still had a decent number of customers using it.